redlegjed/test_measure_process_lib/README.md

 ## Core classes

-The framework is built on a set of core classes.
+TMPL is built on a set of core classes.
 These are built by inheriting from the Abstract classes defined in *tmpl_core.py*.
 The classes are:

 * _TestManager_ classes: Based on _AbstractTestManager_ class.
 These classes run sequences of measurements over multiple setup conditions e.g. temperature, humidity etc. The _TestManagers_ are ultimately responsible for gathering up all data recorded during the sequence and packaging it into one xarray Dataset object.
 * _Measurement_ classes: Based on _AbstractMeasurement_ class.
 These are the classes that actually perform the measurements.
 They are classes that can be run independently or in a sequence from a _TestManager_.
 The data that they collect and process is stored in an internal xarray Dataset object.
 When run from a _TestManager_ this dataset will be scooped up at the end of the sequence and added into the overall Dataset maintained by the _TestManager_.